 If you don’t scratch the itch,

 if you don’t press the nib into paper, click the shutter, touch the bristles to canvas, what you feel, can't get out.
 It decays inside you.
 But if you let it out and shape it, you can share it, use it to astonish, awaken, help or even ignite the same courage in your audience that you found.
-Maybe now, someone else can do what her life is calling her to do however impossible or beautiful.
+Maybe now, someone else can do what their life is calling them to do however impossible or beautiful.

 Subscribe to Gigi’s Monthly Newsletter